samyilin/dotfiles/vim/README.md

 2. Vim configurations are written using vimscript, a custom DSL designed to write non-original configurations that vim allows and exposes those APIs for you to configure.
-Not an easy language to write original code in.

 I will add their (other people who I took bits of configuration from) name and/or git repository links in due time.